 Karimoku & Medicom Be@arbricks

-Bearbricks have fetched hundreds of thousands of dollars
+Some collectors have paid hundreds of thousands of dollars for Bearbricks

-The Be@rbrick below is two feet tall and took Karimoku artisans months to make.
-They used a special carving technique known as Yosegi-zukuri.
-It retails at over $12,000 AUD.
+The Be@rbrick featured below stands at two feet in height and took Karimoku artisans months to craft.
+Employing the special carving technique known as Yosegi-zukuri, it retails at $12,000 AUD.